ray-project/ray/doc/source/tune/tutorials/tune-output.rst

 outputs are *NOT* synced to cloud and can only be found in the worker nodes that the corresponding trial happens.

 .. note::
-    This can get ugly when the trainable is moved across different nodes throughout its lifetime.
+    This can cause problems when the trainable is moved across different nodes throughout its lifetime.
     This can happen with some schedulers or with node failures.
     We may prioritize enabling this if there are enough user requests.
     If this impacts your workflow, consider commenting on